Biological-Microsystems-Laboratory/protocols/uPG.md

 ----
 The uPG software cannot see features within features.
 It exposes everything inside the outermost line.
 LinkCad tricks the uPG into printing features within features by cleverly cutting design into smaller separate adjacent parts.

 1. Save your design as a dxf formatted file.
 2. Open linkCad.
 Leave the import and export formats as DXF.
 Note: dxf format has no scale information so it asks you to enter it.
 Give it whatever scale you are using in your dwg file.
 Typically 1 unit = 1 mm.
 Scale 1 times.
 Set the exports units the same.
 3. Browse to and import your dxf file.
 4. Typically you will have a number of open polygons.
 Check "join adjacent open polygons" and "Close open polygons" and click repair.
-5. Click view at the top of the screen, and turn fill on to help visualize what will be exposed.
-Areas that are to be exposed are filled in with grey.
+5. Click view at the top of the screen, and turn fill on (it looks like a "%" sign in the tool bar) to help visualize what will be exposed.
+Areas that are to be exposed are filled in with gray.
 You'll notice that features within features are filled in twice.
 We will fix that in the next step.
 6. Go to Tools > De-Embed Polygons.
 Depending on the geometry of you design on option may work better.
 Usually "Cut-line in re-entrant polygons" works.
-7. Now you should see the preview with you design in grey with no double exposed areas.
+7. Now you should see the preview with you design in gray with no double exposed areas.
 If it doesn't look right most likely there is an un-joined or overlapping line in your original design.
 Problem areas are usually highlighted with a triangle.
 8. Go back to the convert tab and click next.
-A few open remaining polygons are ok as long as the preview looked good.
+A few open remaining polygons are OK as long as the preview looked good.
 9. Click next again and save the converted dxf.
 It's best to use a new file name indicating that it is converted.